 Pro tip: Much like your GPS, you wouldn’t want your cost report to say, “recalculating” too often!

-Key Components of a Construction Cost Report
+What to Include in a Construction Cost Report

 To ensure your construction cost report is comprehensive, you’ll need to include the following key elements: